-This page will inform you on different types of tendinitis, symptoms associated with the injury and how to treat your diagnosis.
+Our San Diego chiropractors put this page together to inform you on different types of tendinitis, symptoms associated with the injury and how to treat your diagnosis.

 In order to live a happy, healthy life, it’s important to take care of your body.
 After all, you only get one – don’t you want to be able to use your body to its fullest abilities, and get the most movement and mobility from it that you possibly can?